iacoposk8/iacoposk8.github.io/projects/jquey-native-js/index.md

 One of the primary goals of this project is to deepen my understanding of the DOM and modern JavaScript APIs, such as querySelector, addEventListener, and classList.
 These built-in features allow for efficient and straightforward DOM manipulation, without the overhead of a larger library.
 By creating my own version of commonly used jQuery methods, I can streamline the code, making it more maintainable and optimized for modern browsers, while also removing unnecessary features designed for older, obsolete environments.

+To avoid conflict problems the base variable will be $$.

 ```
 clss ownJQ {
 	list_or_single(ret){